Tourism in Bulgaria

 Tourism in Bulgaria is a significant contributor to the country's economy.
 Situated at the crossroads of the East and West, Bulgaria has been home to many civilizations: Thracians, Greeks, Romans, Eastern Romans or Byzantines, Slavs, Bulgars, and Ottomans.
 The country is rich in tourist sights and historical artifacts, scattered through a relatively small and easily accessible territory.
 Bulgaria is internationally known for its seaside and winter resorts.

-Bulgaria attracted nearly 12 million foreign tourists in 2017, according to the World Bank.
-Tourists from five countries (Romania, Turkey, Greece, Germany and Russia) account for approximately 50% of all visitors.
+Bulgaria attracted over 13 million foreign tourists in 2024, according to the latest data from the National Statistics Institute.
+Tourists from five countries (Romania, Turkey, Greece, Germany and United Kingdom) account for approximately 50% of all visitors.
 The sector contributed to 15% of GDP and supported 150,000 workplaces in 2014.